A well crafted response to a negative review can present a golden marketing opportunity.

 1) A negative review goes up and you do not show this person has ever been seen in your salon, or perhaps you recognize them as a disgruntled former employee or other “bitter Betty.”
 Call them out…in a sweet way.

-REPLY: [If you know their name–use it even if they hide behind a profile name] “Thank you Betty, for taking time to give feedback on our customer service–we do our very best to be sure all clients are given the best possible experience here at [name your business.]
+REPLY: [If you know their name–use it even if they hide behind a profile name] “Thank you Betty, for taking time to give feedback on our customer service–we do our very best to be sure all clients are given the best possible experience here at [your full business name–to remind the readers who you are].
 In searching our client database, however, I am not finding you were ever our guest…perhaps you have mistaken our business for another?
-We would relish the opportunity to offer you a fabulous Spa Package–just contact us at [give your preferred booking info.]
+We would relish the opportunity to offer you a fabulous experience – we have a promotional price on our Spa Package right now.
+Just contact us at [give your preferred booking info.]
 Looking forward to meeting you!
 Nancy Notplaying. ”

 2) Client leaves 1 star review: She is incensed that she was ushered out of the spa and denied her right to enjoy the premises.
 Her infant was screaming bloody murder in a quiet, dark spa.
 The website and signage in the spa state this is not a child-friendly environment and to please make other arrangements.
 Her service was quickly performed and she was encouraged to leave immediately, rather than partaking of the spa’s quiet room and other amenities as she usually does.

-REPLY: “Mary, thank you for taking the time to leave us feedback about your recent experience at Our Quiet Spa.
+REPLY: “Mary, thank you for taking the time to leave us feedback about your recent experience at [Our Quiet Spa].
 We truly do try to meet our clients’ expectations of the spa-like environment.
-Ms. Allaboutme, I am sorry your infant was upset, but I’m confident my staff did their very best possible by you.
+Ms. Allaboutme, I truly regret your infant was upset, but I’m confident my staff did their very best possible by you.
 They completed your service before dismissing you so that others could enjoy their quiet time, as promised on our website and in our policies.
 We invite you to come see us again soon, when your child care arrangements allow.
-Best wishes, Tina Pleasant”
+Book your next appointment at [give booking info] Best wishes, Tina Pleasant”

 3) Client leaves 2 star review: She could not get the provider to come in off hours to suit her schedule, so she threatened to “ruin your business because your customer service is so bad.” [as an aside, would you REALLY want to subject yourself to a waxing after you’ve completely irritated the waxer who has repeatedly told you “No, I don’t have availability for the next 2 weeks”?]

-REPLY: “Thank you Elaine, for taking a minute to post a review–we continually seek feedback to promote excellence in our guest experiences.
-I am deeply sorry we were not able to accommodate your schedule, Mrs. Biggs–our clients love us so much they book weeks in advance and we usually run a waiting list.
-I’m always happy to add you to that list, if you like?
+REPLY: “Thank you Elaine, for taking a minute to post a review–we [at name of salon] continually seek feedback to promote excellence in our guest experiences.
+We deeply regret we were not able to accommodate your schedule, Mrs. Biggs–our clients love us so much they book weeks in advance and we usually run a waiting list.
+We’re always happy to add you to that list, if you like?
 Call us at (###) when your planned service is at least two weeks out and you’ll be assured of the time that works for you.
 Sincerely, Wendy Waxpro

 4) PMU client posts that you “###ked up her face” and now she wants her money back.
 Contrary to her reveal–which you recorded showing her smiling and saying her new brows are gorgeous and that she loves them.
 And contrary to the fact that you explained that she was told it is a process not an event…and that her signed paper work explains that her final look won’t even reveal itself for a few weeks and that you have planned a follow-up appointment to make any adjustments.
 Despite everything you’ve told her, she just won’t be happy, and only wants her money back.
 You should not budge on this one!